Stagesafe offers a whole range of other health and safety services, if you do not see what you are looking for, just

 - Periodic maintenance of machinery to identify underlying threats

 - Ensuring statutory compliance to HSE and other regulations.

 - Recommending improvements in the companies safety policy.

 What are the benefits of a health and safety audit?

-Regular health and safety audits are widely recognised as best practice for all different types of organisations.
+Regular health and safety audits are widely recognised as best practices for all different types of organisations.
 Audits are much more than just a box-ticking exercise or defensive measure, they can bring about positive benefits to businesses.

 Primarily, audits enable you to protect employees, customers, and visitors from harm.
 But, ultimately, a professionally conducted audit can also safeguard the existence of the company.
 That’s because a serious incident could result in prosecutions, severe reputational damage, and financial penalties.